 This does directly lead to notifications for SAP EarlyWatch Alerts.
 If you haven’t used them already, you can find an introduction in Stay Informed About New SAP EarlyWatch Alerts You Are Interested In.
-In short, you can use the notification framework of the SAP ONE Support Launchpad to get notified about new issues in the SAP EarlyWatch Alert service.
+In short, you can use the notification framework to get notified about new issues in the SAP EarlyWatch Alert service.
 You can define the topics and systems you want to be informed about in in the notification settings.

 As with the other topics enabled for notifications, you also specify for severe slowdowns the views (which often means: the systems) for which you want to activate the notification – this is described in the blog mentioned above as well.
 As the first step, simply click Manage Notifications in the SAP EarlyWatch Alert Workspace:

 In the Notification Settings for Views, select Severe Slowdowns in the multi-combo box Topics for the correspondent view: